cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 file.
 I can use Enter key to follow links in the index.
 Backspace acts a return to the previous page.

 I use [CoC snippets](https://github.com/neoclide/coc-snippets) to improve autocompletion.
-In markdown, I find this plugging very useful to create tables, code blocks and links.
+In markdown, I find this plugin very useful to create tables, code blocks and links.
 You can use snippets for almost every programming language, just take a look at the documentation.

-When I want to preview the markdown file, I use `<Leader>wh` to convert current wiki page to HTML and I added also a shortcut to open the browser with the html.
+When I want to preview the markdown file, I use `<Leader>wh` to convert the current wiki page to HTML and I added also a shortcut to open HTML with the browser.

-In the following video you can see and example of this workflow in action.
+In the following video you can see an example of this workflow in action.

 <amp-video width="1024"
   height="610"